DeFuex/Blogolio/README.md

 # Blogolio
 This is my personal web blog page!
-The project contains code for single blog web pages within a flux architecture, using React + Redux + Parse.
-I hope this code is of use to some people out there.
-Please try to change the content (react components) if you want to use it for personal projects.
+The project contains code for single blog web pages within a flux architecture, using React + ES6.
+The images do have a copyright from its origin artist.
+Do not use them.
 Thanks!

+Go to the development branch to find out how this static web page is actually built.
+A tutorial will follow, stay tuned.
 ## Installation
 ```
 npm install